-Epinay Business & Enterprise School is a Co-operative Trust School which caters for up to 173 children and young people from 4–19 years of age with a wide range of special educational and complex needs.
-Children work at a level that is significantly lower (typically 3 years plus behind) than their peers in mainstream schools, who have an Educational Health Care Plan (EHCP).
-The school provides provision for children and young people with mild to moderate learning difficulties.
+Epinay School is a school which caters for up to 215 children and young people from 4–18 years of age with a wide range of special educational and complex needs.

-Some of our children are diagnosed with severe learning difficulties, these children find it difficult to understand, learn and remember new skills.
-These students will have problems with both the acquisition of skills and their application to new situations, intellectual or cognitive impairment, possible sensory issues or poor coordination.
+A small number of our children have a severe learning difficulty (SLD) and/or disability, which means that they find it difficult to understand, learn and remember new skills.
+These students have problems with both the acquisition of skills and their application to new situations and possible sensory issues or poor coordination.

 As a school we create a safe and inclusive centre of excellence by providing a stimulating environment where learners achieve challenging and inspirational targets in order to develop as happy, confident and independent learners who are prepared for adulthood.